Your employment status can impact your car insurance in ways big and small.

 This depends on your line of work and how your insurance company views that profession.
 See below average auto insurance premiums by occupation.
 If you’re a self-employed lawyer, you might see some insurance savings.
 However, if your insurance company conflates self-employed with unemployed for whatever reason, you see zero savings.
 Luckily, comparing car insurance quotes are free so you might still be able to find a company offering you better value.

 If you use your vehicle for business purposes, you can deduct all necessary and ordinary costs relating to car insurance on your tax return.
 However, a business-use policy is non-standard.
 This doesn’t mean you drive your vehicle to and from wherever you are working.
 This means you use your vehicle your business and associated duties related to your business.

 Below are average car insurance premiums by vehicle use.

-You can find more information relating to car insurance and taxes, including how to file your deductions, here.
+You can find more information, check out our guide relating to car insurance and tax deductions.

 As a self-employed small business owner, you can either get a commercial policy or a personal business use policy depending on what you do for a living.
 Commercial auto insurance is not sold by all major insurers.
 Personal business use policies may be more widely used among self-employed workers, although they may be slightly more expensive.
 If your vehicle is widely used in your profession, commercial car insurance will likely be required.
 Commercial car policies include liability, physical damage coverage, Medpay, PIP, and uninsured motorist.